 Digicel requested a quotation for custom development in order to integrate with the Payment Processor – FAC .

-Two options were discussed: direct API calls or a hosted FAC website which was more secure in Digicel’s opinion.
+Two options were discussed: direct API calls or a hosted FAC website which is a solution.
 Approach

 In order to meet Digicel’s requirements of budget and time as well as complying with the strict Data Protection law of Bermuda Brandpath recommends redirecting to First Atlantic Commerce (FAC) :